tuplejump/presentations/2016-orielly-webcast-fast-streaming/filodb-spark-streaming.md

 - One enterprise with many TB of financial and reporting data is moving their data warehouse to FiloDB + Cassandra + Spark
 - Another startup uses FiloDB as event storage, feeds the events into Spark MLlib, scores incoming data, then stores the results back in FiloDB for low-latency use cases
+  + From their CTO: “I see close to MemSQL / Vertica or even better”  “More cost effective than Redshift”

 ---